junxit/us-congress-bills-113/bill.md

 ---
-legis-num: S. RES.
+legis-num: S. Res.
 162
 congress: 113th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

-# S. RES.
+# S. Res.
 162

 > Expressing the sense of the Senate with respect to childhood stroke and recognizing May 2013 as “National Pediatric Stroke Awareness Month”.